 Facebook Gets in on the Action

-Now that should show you Facebook’s confidence in WhatsApp, considering they only spent $1 billion to acquire Instagram in 2012.
+That should show Facebook’s confidence in WhatsApp, considering they only spent $1 billion to acquire Instagram in 2012.

 The Popularity of WhatsApp Stock Price

 Who Is WhatsApp Stock Price Competition?

-- At this point, it’s safe to say WhatsApp is just competing with itself.
+At this point, it’s safe to say WhatsApp is just competing with itself.
 Even though 8 billion messages a day are exchanged through Facebook Messenger, that’s a paltry sum compared to WhatsApp.
 Too bad there’s no WhatsApp stock price.
 On the other hand, some new services are coming into the market, like Clubhouse.

 New and Exciting Cross-Platform Opportunities

 FB CEO Sheryl Sandberg says more than 40 million people view WhatsApp Business Catalog monthly.
 What’s exciting is that they will soon allow users to “click a WhatsApp icon on a Facebook Shop to chat directly with the business.”

 This cross-platform communication across Facebook, Instagram, and WhatsApp will enable users and businesses alike unencumbered access to messaging whomever they want.
 Can Parler do that?

 How to Buy WhatsApp Stock?

-IInvesting in WhatsApp is possible you just have to go through their parent company Facebook.
+Investing in WhatsApp is possible.
+However, you have to go through their parent company Facebook.
 I know this may not be quite the answer you’re looking for.

 But it’s as close as possible to a WhatsApp stock price.
 Facebook’s listed on the NASDAQ with the stock code FB and, at the time of writing, was trading around $260.00.